SUNSET OF FURMANKIND

 Barrett looked over at him wearily.
 “Dante… I never hated Furs until I caught one of them rutting with the woman I was about to marry.
 That is when I realized he was an abomination of creation… Like most people, I only thought of furmen as a curiosity, having never seen one in person.
 In hindsight, I suppose I should have just let the cat have her, if she was going to throw me over to shack up with an animal.
 What she did was nothing more than bestiality!”
 He looked around and saw that each of his housemates was practically cowering in their doorways.

 “You guys can relax,” he told them after an audible sigh.
 “I promised my lawyer that I would behave and become a good little furman if they spared my life.”

 “Why would they even offer you such a deal?”
 Kristen asked.
 “You might be tempted to kill more Furs if someone else makes you mad!”

 “I think that sadistic judge wanted to torture me.
 If I died at the hands of a mad Fur, it would have been violent, but I would not have suffered long.
 Being forced through the painful torment of the transformation process, the judge is seeing to it that I suffer over a long period of time before I die on some desolate planet out in space!”

 “Do Renwick and Marcy know about this?”
 Dante asked, trying to reclaim some kind of emotional stability.
 He had never been in the presence of a killer before.

 “Aside from the three of you — who should have never found out — the director is the only one on the grounds who knows my background.”
-He pulled the newspaper from Dante's grasp and folded it neatly beneath an arm.
+He walked over, pulled the newspaper from Dante’s grasp and folded it neatly beneath an arm.
 “This was a souvenir given to me as a reminder of the violent death I almost met this morning.
 I see now that it was a mistake to keep it.”

 “How could you kill someone?”
 Jenni asked in a quiet voice.
 “Were you an assassin in the military?”